It all started when…

 We strive to maintain her gleaming white facade as we fix leaks, jack up sills, modernize bathrooms, paint, carpet, and landscape.
 The maintenance of the large building and its grounds is a constant process--consuming time and money."

 During its tenure at Lakewood Theatre, Cue has: converted the side balconies into Cabaret seating and opened a long forgotten orchestra pit under the stage.
-Every other row of seats was removed for more leg room and the seats are currently being sanded, re-finished and re-upholstered.
+Every other row of seats was removed for more leg room and the seats have been sanded, re-finished and re-upholstered.
 A new red curtain was hung and the light board has been replaced.
 Five gas heaters were installed, extending the season into the spring and fall.
 The backstage, painting, and prop areas have been cleaned and/or relocated.
 An actor’s outdoor shower was installed.
 The Green Room and six dressing rooms have been refurbished.

 The dressing room walls have been sealed to preserve the fading signatures.
 The most famous signature is undoubtedly the scrawl of John Travolta.
 At the height of his fame as Vinnie Barbarino on television's "Welcome Back, Kotter" Travolta appeared in Bus Stop.
 The back stage bathrooms were recently renovated.
 When the sheetrock was removed the signature of Myrna Loy and Mama Cass Elliot was discovered.